nhsuk/frontend-version-one/README.md

-# NHS.UK Frontend
+# NHS.UK Frontend (Alpha)

-This project is an **alpha** version of NHS.UK reusable front-end components and styles to be used on different projects within NHS Digital.
+This project is an **alpha** version of reusable front-end components and styles to be used for products and services that will live on NHS.UK.

 ## What's it for

-The package is meant to have everything you need to start building websites or services for NHS Digial.
+The package is meant to have everything you need to start building websites or services for NHS.UK.

 It contains a [living style guide](https://nhsuk.github.io/frontend/) (powered by [Fractal](http://fractal.build/)).
 It shows the usage of individual components and additional instructions.

 ## Development